byronpendason/byronpendason.github.io/young_penda.md

 "In the beginning," the witch said, "There was only chaos!
 The building blocks for everything in the universe existed in the chaos, but could not take any form.

 "From the chaos emerged Gimm, the father of the ettins and the father of the gods.
-Gimm fed himself from the teets of a cow that emerged with him, and then laid down and slept "
+Gimm fed himself from the teets of a cow that had emerged with him, and then laid down and slept "

 Penda saw a human-like form emerge from nothingness, along with a cow.
-After drinking of the cow's milk, the human form slept.
+After drinking of the cow's milk, the human form laid down.

 As the witch continued her story, the forms Penda saw in the fire acted out her words.
 "As he slept, beings began to emerge from Gimm's armpits and thighs.
 Most of these beings reveled in the chaos, these were the ettins.
 But some of them wanted to form order from the chaos.
 These were the gods.

 "The gods tried to bring order to the chaos, but the ettins refused to allow them to.
-'We must await until Father Gimm awakens,' they said.
-But the gods got tired of waiting, so they rose up and slew the father of the ettins and the gods."
+'We must await until father Gimm awakens,' the ettins said.
+But the father would only awaken for a long enough time to feed from the cow, and then immediately fall back asleep, and more chaotic beings would emerge from his sleeping body.
+The gods, unable to get permission from father Gimm, rose up and slew the father of the ettins and the father of the gods."

 Penda watched a few of the figures that emerged from Gimm kill their father.

-"This sparked a war between the ettins and the gods, but the gods emerged victorious and the ettins were dispersed.
+"This sparked a war between the ettins and the gods, but the gods emerged victorious and the ettins were dispersed, thanks to the tactical knowledge of Tīw and the wisdom of Wōden.
 Never again would the ettins be an united force to threaten the gods, but they would always be a threat to mankind."

 Penda's eyes had begun to burn from not blinking, but he gritted his teeth and continued to stare into the fire.